 TMI — Too Much Information

-Trying to share too much information is the number one mistake made when designing vehicle graphics.
+Trying to share too much information is one of the top mistakes made when designing vehicle graphics.
 For example, multiple logos, you probably don’t need the logo for every product you offer on your vehicle.
 You’re not NASCAR, and sponsors aren’t paying you to advertise.
 More importantly, your logo, which should quickly identify your brand, can be easily lost in the confusion of too many brands.

 Another mistake is listing too many services.
 Remember, this is a car or truck, not a brochure, and you only have seconds to capture your prospect’s attention.

-Too many images is another branding killer, such as a heating and cooling company wanting furnace and A/C images, then adding, “Oh, by the way, we do plumbing, so could we add a sink and a pipe wrench?”
+Too many images is another branding killer, such as a heating and cooling company with not only furnace and A/C images, then asking, “Oh, by the way, we do plumbing, so could we add a sink, a drain, and a pipe wrench?”

 Using multiple slogans may seem like a good idea, but the most probable outcome is a muddied message.
 It’s usually best to stick with one slogan.

-“In design, visual hierarchy is the placement of design elements by importance based on how the human eye takes in visual content.
+Vehicle Graphic Design Hierarchy is the placement of design elements by importance based on how the human eye takes in visual content.
 Vehicle graphic design hierarchy is unlike any other design hierarchy in that most design isn’t moving down the highway at 55 MPH, at least we hope it isn’t.
 Before setting vehicle graphic design hierarchy in order, an organization must consider what messages take precedence, what is the hierarchy of your messages?
-What do you want to communicate and what do you want people to understand about your business.” — Vehicle Graphic Design Hierarchy
+What do you want to communicate and what do you want people to understand about your business.
+When you ask what are the biggest vehicle graphics mistakes know that sharing too much information is one of the easiest mistakes your business can make.

 Before setting vehicle graphic design hierarchy in order, an organization must consider what messages take precedence, what is the hierarchy of your messages?
 What do you want to communicate and what do you want people to understand about your business.